Chefdan77/Danportfolio.github.io/README.md

 #Create a Portfolio Project

 ## I will be honest.
 I tried really hard on this, but there are just so many concepts here that make zero sense to me.
-I plan on updating this and mkaing it look "professional" once some of these things begin to click and make sense.
+I plan on updating this and making it look "professional" once some of these things begin to click and make sense.
 Unfortunately that is not at this time.
 While I tried to resemble to mock-up in some ways, it is painfully clear that I was unable to figure out what exactly to do in some areas.